 In 1997, a Johns Hopkins research team found an inherited genetic mutation called APC I1307K.
-APC, or adenomatous polyposis coli, is a gene that suppresses tumor growth.
-If the APC gene is defective, it makes the gene unstable and more susceptible to additional changes that may lead to colorectal cancer.
+Adenomatous polyposis coli (APC) is a gene that suppresses tumor growth.
+If the APC gene is defective, it makes the gene unstable and more susceptible to additional changes that may lead to colon and rectal cancers.

 The APC I1307K mutation is primarily found in people of Ashkenazi Jewish heritage (Jews of Eastern European or Russian ancestry).
-Researchers believe that 6 percent of Ashkenazi Jews carry this gene mutation, making them at a significantly higher risk for developing colorectal cancer.
+Researchers believe that 6 percent of Ashkenazi Jews carry this gene mutation, making them at a significantly higher risk for developing colon and rectal cancers.

 Chromosome 5 showing APC I1307K.
 (Click to Enlarge)

-Many patients with colorectal cancer experience no symptoms in the early stages.
-In fact, symptoms may not appear until the disease is in advanced stage.
-Routine colorectal screening is very important.
-Even children from 11 years of age should be screened if there is a family history of colorectal cancer.
+Many patients with colon cancer and rectal cancer experience no symptoms in the early stages.
+In fact, symptoms may not appear until the disease has progressed to an advanced stage.
+Routine colon and rectal cancer screening is very important.
+Even children as young 11 years of age should be screened if there is a family history of colon and rectal cancers.

-Many symptoms of colorectal cancer are also symptoms of other colon diseases.
+Many symptoms of colon and rectal cancers are also symptoms of other colon diseases.
 Therefore, it is important to see an experienced gastroenterologist who can perform the necessary tests and make an accurate diagnosis.

-Feeling of distension of abdomen (gas pain, bloating, fullness, cramping)
+- Feeling of distension of abdomen (gas pain, bloating, fullness and cramping)

-If you are of Ashkenazi Jewish descent, your doctor may recommend that you get a genetic test to look for this gene mutation.
+If you are of Ashkenazi Jewish descent, your doctor may recommend a genetic test to look for this gene mutation.

-Genetic testing is a simple blood test.
-The test for APC I1307K only scans for that particular gene mutation; it does not look for gene mutations that cause other forms of colorectal cancer.
+Genetic testing involves a simple blood test.
+The test for APC I1307K only scans for that particular gene mutation.
+It does not look for gene mutations that cause other forms of colon and rectal cancers.

-Before having a genetic test, you must undergo genetic counseling at our Colon Cancer Risk Assessment Clinic.
+Before having a genetic test, you should undergo genetic counseling.
 This appointment will help you consider the many issues involved in genetic testing and understand how testing will affect you.

 Testing for the APC I1307K Mutation: Are You a Candidate?

-You should consider genetic testing if you are of Ashkenazi Jewish heritage and have a family history of colorectal cancer or polyps.
+You should consider genetic testing if you are of Ashkenazi Jewish heritage and have a family history of colon and rectal cancers or polyps.
 Family history is defined as having at least one close family member with cancer or polyps.
-Ashkenazi Jews without a family history of colorectal cancer may still wish to be tested.
+Ashkenazi Jews without a family history of colon or rectal cancers may still wish to be tested.

 Positive Test Result for APC I1307K

-If your test is positive for the genetic mutation, experts recommend:
+If your test is positive for the genetic mutation, experts recommend the following:

-If you do not already have colon cancer or polyps: Routine colonoscopy every two years, beginning at age 35, or five to 10 years before the earliest age at which cancer or polyps occurred in your family.
+If you do not already have colon cancer or polyps: You should have a routine colonoscopy every three years, beginning at age 35, or five to 10 years before the earliest age at which cancer or polyps occurred in your family.

-If you have a personal history of colon cancer or polyps: Routine colonoscopy every two years, or more often if your doctor recommends it.
+If you have a personal history of colon cancer or polyps: You should have a routine colonoscopy every two years or as often as your doctor recommends.